-To ensure the Association's position on workforce size and distribution is well-informed the Association periodically undertakes research into the current and projected need and demand for optometry services and the current and projected capacity of the optometry workforce.
-Research is currently underway and will inform future Association policy and advocacy activity.
+To ensure Optometry Australia's position on workforce size and distribution is well-informed, the organisation periodically undertakes research into the current and projected need and demand for optometry services and the current and projected capacity of the optometry workforce.
+Research is currently underway and will inform future organisation policy and advocacy activity.

 Health outcomes for Australians in rural and remote areas remain poorer than for their counterparts in metropolitan areas, and eye care access can be limited in rural and remote areas.
 To improve access to optometry services for those in rural, remote and some regional areas, the Association lobbies for incentives and initiatives to encourage and support the practise of rural optometry and for the ongoing funding of, and improvement to, visiting optometry service schemes.

-Further information regarding the Association's advocacy platform and policy positions is detailed through the Association's Position Statements and Submissions.
-Association members are provided with regular updates on the Association's advocacy work via Australian Optometry.
+Further information regarding Optometry Australia's advocacy platform and policy positions is detailed through the organisation's Position Statements and Submissions.
+The organisation's members are provided with regular updates on the advocacy work via Australian Optometry.